-commercial assets.
-For instance, the SIA provides a "commercial purposes" 162 exception to execution against state assets in certain settings.
+In any event, it is worth noting that the ICSID Convention is not rendered 'toothless' by virtue of the operation of article 55 and the immunity of states from execution.
+As already alluded to above, most developed legal systems have abandoned the principle of absolute immunity from execution and permit execution against states' commercial assets.
+For instance, the SIA provides a 'commercial purposes' exception to execution against state assets in certain settings.
 Hence, there is no need to be unduly negative as to the utility of the ICSID regime in amicably resolving investment disputes without resorting to solutions that simply do not work, textually or otherwise.
 Nevertheless, this does render ICSID arbitration somewhat hollow as investors are in practice unlikely to locate substantial assets in foreign jurisdictions that are not protected against execution.
-As Saunders and Salomon rightly remarked, "the practical reality is that there are very few state assets which will not fall under the protective cloak of [execution] immunity."
-163
+As Saunders and Salomon rightly remarked, 'the practical reality is that there are very few state assets which will not fall under the protective cloak of [execution] immunity'.
+161

-The Court of Appeal was therefore correct in its analysis and conclusion, and is to be commended for securing the legitimacy and effectiveness of ICSID arbitration in holding states to their promises.
+The Court of Appeal was correct in its analysis and conclusion and is to be commended for securing the legitimacy and effectiveness of ICSID arbitration in holding states to their promises.
 Had the Court permitted Zimbabwe and Spain to evade their treaty obligations and resist the registration or enforcement of seemingly valid awards on state immunity principles, it would have seriously damaged the investment arbitration regime.
 The regime would have been rendered largely redundant, lacking teeth.
-Further, and as importantly, such a finding would have been contrary to the wording of Articles 54 and 55 of the ICSID Convention.
-It is clear from the ICSID Convention that only state immunity from execution against state assets was to survive once the Convention applied.
-Such was the near-unanimous interpretation adopted by foreign courts, and it is naturally important that international treaties be harmoniously interpreted.
-It would have been very unfortunate for the UK to have been the outlier and would have made it harder for it to retain its reputation as an arbitration friendly jurisdiction, adopting pragmatic solutions to legal issues insofar as possible.
+Furthermore, and as importantly, such a finding would have been contrary to the wording of articles 54 and 55 of the ICSID Convention.
+It is clear from the ICSID Convention that only state immunity from execution against state assets is to survive where the Convention applies.
+Such is the near-unanimous interpretation adopted by foreign courts, and it is naturally important that international treaties be harmoniously interpreted.
+It would have been very unfortunate for the UK to have been the outlier and would have made it harder for it to retain its reputation as an arbitration-friendly jurisdiction, adopting pragmatic solutions to legal issues insofar as possible.
 The adoption of a teleological interpretation by the English Court of Appeal is therefore truly praiseworthy.
 It is hoped that the UK Supreme Court, on a likely appeal, will hold tight and give the Court of Appeal's judgment its stamp of approval.